 - Reduce or stop smoking

-- Decrease caffeine intake to four or less beverages per day
+- Decrease caffeine intake to four or fewer beverages per day

 - Talk to your eye doctor about contact lens wearing time, type of lens, etc.